 Do I Have to Have Christmas Products on Sale or Available?

-- Give a gift certificate or coupon code with a minimum purchase.
+Give a gift certificate or coupon code with a minimum purchase.
 This is a great way to encourage shoppers to return at a later time – like the actual Christmas holiday.
 For example, spend $100 and get a $15 gift certificate good in the months of November or December.
-This tactic is great because it encourages customers to return at a later time.
+I love this tactic because it encourages customers to return at a later time.

-- Similarly, offer a bounce back coupon in the order to return again at a later time.
-You can read more about bounce back offers in this post.
+Similarly, offer a bounce back coupon in the order to return again at a later time.
+I’ve written about bounce back offers in another article.